This page gives you information about Cardiff University’s postgraduate admissions processes.

 Applicants are required to positively declare on their application form whether they have any relevant criminal convictions.
 Applicants applying to the Bar Professional Training Course or the full-time Legal Practice Course through the LPC Central Applications Board (CAB) are not required to complete a criminal convictions disclosure at the point of application.
 In order to discharge its duty of care, Cardiff University must therefore request the completion of this disclosure.
 If you are made an offer, you must complete the disclosure form available on the right hand side of the page underneath Relates Resources and send it by post or email to the address at the bottom of the page.

-Please include your full name and application number in all your correspondence, including on faxed certificates and transcripts:
+Please include your full name in all your correspondence, including on faxed certificates and transcripts:

 Admissions Team: e-mail email@example.com